open2b/scriggo-site/what-is-scriggo.md

 Scriggo can be easily included in any application and does not require Go installed on the client or server because Scriggo implements the Go programming language with its own compiler and virtual machine written from scratch.

-Scriggo is written in pure Go so it can run on servers, desktops, mobile devises and also on serverless platforms like <a href="https://aws.amazon.com/lambda/">Amazon Lambda</a>,
+Scriggo is written in pure Go, so it can run on servers, desktops, mobile devises and also on serverless platforms like <a href="https://aws.amazon.com/lambda/">Amazon Lambda</a>,
 <a href="https://cloud.google.com/appengine/">Google App Engine</a> and
 <a href="https://azure.microsoft.com/services/functions/">Azure Functions</a>.